OuterAudio is reader supported. We earn an affiliate commission if you buy through our links . Learn More.

 Stereo System vs Bluetooth Speaker – Which to Choose

-It can be confusing choosing between a stereo system and Bluetooth speaker.
+It can be confusing choosing between a stereo system and a Bluetooth speaker.
 Bluetooth speakers are so advanced nowadays it’s hard to see why you would still want to choose a stereo system over a Bluetooth speaker.
 There are two key factors to consider when choosing between whether you need a stereo system or a Bluetooth speaker.
 The first is sound quality and the second is the application or where you intend to use the system.

 - Because stereo systems have separate speakers, they’re generally going to sound better than your typical Bluetooth speaker.
 Stereo speakers most often have large low-frequency drivers which means better bass and mid-range frequency response.